danprince/danthedev.com/_posts/15-09-09-lisp-in-your-language.md

 };
 {% endhighlight %}

-We've can also add a `print` method, just in case you were fed up of using alert.
+We can also add a `print` method, just in case you were fed up of using alert.
 Let's test that out.

 {% highlight javascript %}
 ['print', ['def', 'a', 5]]